Centrelink phone self service

 - say your CAN, including the letter at the end

-- when asked, either key your PIN or repeat the pass phrase for voiceprint, then
+- key your PIN or repeat the pass phrase for voiceprint

-Once you are familiar with our services, you can say what you want as soon as the list starts.
+Once you are familiar with the menu options, you can say what you want as soon as the list starts.
 The service will guide you through the rest.

 CANs and CRNs

-- use your CAN when using self service or calling any of our payment lines
+- CAN when using self service or calling any of our payment lines

-- use your CRN when talking to staff in a service centre
+- CRN when talking to staff in a service centre

-Phone self service is designed for you to speak your answers.
-If you choose to use the keypad, turn down the volume on your smart phone to reduce feedback and improve accuracy.
+If you use your keypad, turn down the volume to reduce feedback and improve accuracy.

-This advice may also help if you use Internet Protocol (IP) telephony such as a Voice over Internet Protocol (VoIP) phone service.
+Do this if you use Internet Protocol (IP) telephony such as a Voice over Internet Protocol (VoIP) phone service too.